 - Art lovers will like the nearby Scuola Grande di San Rocco with its masterpieces by the painter Tintoretto, and Santa Maria Gloriosa dei Frari, one of the city's most impressive churches

 - Art classes

 Families are very welcome - the owners have young children themselves.
 The kitchen is a godsend for snacks and sharing takeaways.
 There is plenty nearby to keep young visitors amused - water buses are a novelty and one of Venice's best ice cream shops, Alaska, is around the corner.

 Family friendly accommodation:

-There are no specific family rooms but the largest Elegant Suite can sleep up to 4 in a kingsize bed and 2 rollaway single beds upon request (this room has a shower and a bathtub); another can fit a rollaway single bed.
+The Apartment Suite on the third floor has Grand Canal views and two bedrooms plus a full kitchen, separate living and dining spaces, and is the best option for a family.
+The largest Elegant Suite can sleep up to 4 in a kingsize bed and 2 rollaway single beds upon request (this room has a shower and a bathtub); another can fit a rollaway single bed.
 The 2 Charming Rooms are next door to each other, (both doubles) but one can have twin beds upon request.

 Excellent trained babysitters available on request who show up with a bag full of activities